Survey on the geometric Bogomolov conjecture: Proof of Gubler's theorem

 \subsection{Non-archimedean equidistribution theorem}

-Gubler had to establish the tropical equidistribution theorem (Theorem~\ref{thm:tropicalequidistribution}) because no equidistribution theorem that can be applied to his setting was not known when he proved his theorem.
-However, he established in \cite{gubler3} a non-archimedean equidistribution theorem, afterward.
+Gubler had to establish the tropical equidistribution theorem (Theorem~\ref{thm:tropicalequidistribution}) because no equidistribution theorem that could be applied to his setting was known when he proved the theorem.
+However, inspired by Yuan's work \cite{yuan}, he established in \cite{gubler3} a non-archimedean equidistribution theorem, afterwards.